-Read on to learn more about some of the most successful weight loss programs and how you can incorporate one of these diet plans with a successful exercise routine.
+Read on to learn more about some of the most successful weight loss programs and how you can pair one of these programs with an exercise routine.

 Some people are vegetarians and require special diets.
 If energy is increased sufficiently to burn more calories than are consumed, weight loss will result.
 Diets that successfully satisfy personal tastes and physical limitations are generally best for the individual.